chaitanyasrivastava/healthcareapp/README.md

 # healthcareapp
-This i healthcare device application which is direct connected to our device and firebase
+This is healthcare device application which is direct connected to our device and firebase